ngwgsang/ViSP/README.md

 }
 ```

-## Usages
 Details of the dataset construction and experimental results can be found in our [NAACL 2025]() paper:

+Please CITE our paper when ViSP is used to help produce published results or is incorporated into other software.
 ```
 ```

-Please follow this [LINK]() to download the PhoMT dataset.
+Please follow this [LINK]() to download the ViSP dataset.
 By downloading this dataset, USER agrees:
 - to use the dataset for research or educational purposes only.
 - to cite our NAACL 2025 paper "A Large-Scale Benchmark for Vietnamese Sentence Paraphrases" whenever the dataset is used to help produce published results.